Plains Miwok language

-Plains Miwok, also known as Valley Miwok, was one of the Miwok languages spoken in central California by the Plains Miwok people.
-It was spoken in the deltas of the San Joaquin and Cosumnes Rivers.
-Plains Miwok was once one of the most populous Miwok languages.
-All of the population has shifted to English.
+Miwkoʔ hənnaj (Plains Miwok language, also known as Valley Miwok), is one of the Miwok languages spoken in central California by the Plains Miwok people.
+It is spoken in the deltas of the San Joaquin and Cosumnes Rivers.
+Plains Miwok was once one of the most populous Miwok languages prior to colonization.
+While English is commonly spoken, Miwkoʔ hənnaj is still used by a few community members.
+Several place names in the region including Cosumnes and Mokelumne originate from Miwkoʔ hənnaj.